samundrak/solti/README.md

 `Q2: Enter component name` Name of your component [Default: Random name]

+`Q3: Add props separated by coma or leave blank`  [Default: null].
+If you want to add props to your component then enter props separated by coma

-`Q3: Add Prop Types` Should `solti` add prop types validation also.
+`Q4: Add Prop Types` Should `solti` add prop types validation also.
 [Default: Yes]

-`Q4: Enter destination for component relative from current location` This will be location where component will be place and should be default from where `solti` is running.
+`Q5: Enter destination for component relative from current location` This will be location where component will be place and should be default from where `solti` is running.
 [Default: Current Location]

+## Options
+   `--with-docs`: Will generate component with available documentation on top of every component.